 Imagine the world’s largest tax preparation firm.
 Combine that with the complicated United States tax code.
 Add in a corporate culture that has been in place since 1955.
 Doesn’t sound like the kind of environment where Agile might take root, does it?
 That was the challenge for Braintrust Consulting Group.

-In 2011, H&R Block signed Braintrust Consulting Group to a long-term coaching engagement.
+H&R Block signed Braintrust Consulting Group to a long-term coaching engagement.
 The goal was to bring Agile and Scrum methodologies to H&R Block.
 The pilot project for this effort was the implementation of the Block Live product.
 This product combines the online and in-person tax filing experience to create a live, in-home consultative approach to tax preparation.

 Braintrust began with interviews and observation, formulated a plan that was right for H&R Block, trained the team on the solution, and coached the team through their adoption and implementation.